cognitedata/inso-bootstrap-cli/README.md

               - node-name: in:001:trade
 ```

-Using the diagram functionality of the CLI we can produce the following chart of the example config `config-deploy-example-v2.yml`.
-The stipulated lines show read-access and the solid ones write.
+Using the diagram functionality of the CLI, we can produce the following chart of the example config `config-deploy-example-v2.yml`.
+The dashed lines show `read`-access, and the solid ones `write`.

 ```mermaid
 graph LR